-Unit trusts are a fixed express trust that provides a defined and quantifiable benefit to the beneficiaries.
-Unlike a discretionary trust where the beneficiaries have no right or claim to receive distributed income, the number of units determines the benefit a unitholder receives.
-A unit trust is then similar in some respects to a company limited by shares because unitholders have voting rights, fixed claims to income and the ability to sell their units.
+Unit trusts are a fixed express trust.
+‘Fixed express’ refers to the fact that the trust provides a defined and quantifiable benefit to the beneficiaries.
+Unlike a discretionary trust where the beneficiaries have no right or claim to receive distributed income, the number of units a unitholder owns determines the benefit they receive.
+This makes the unit trust a popular investment as there is no central person in charge of distributions (such as the trustee of a discretionary trust).
+Unitholders can also sell their units relatively easily.

 1. Unit Trust Deed

 The unit trust deed is essential to establishing a unit trust because it sets out the key roles within a trust, as well as the powers associated with these roles.

 The unit trust deed will set out the key positions within the trust, for example, the:

 - settlor; and

 The trust deed will also outline the powers of each position under the trust and administrative matters such as the:

 - rights associated with each unit.

 The trust deed will generally include an indemnity clause to protect the trustee in the event of legal action.
 This clause serves to incentivise potential trustees as it limits their legal responsibility.
 Otherwise, it would be difficult to find someone willing to assume a relatively large amount of personal liability for comparatively little remuneration.